Correlations in the low-density Fermi gas: Fermi-Liquid state, Dimerization, and BCS Pairing: Numerical solution of the gap equation

 The gap equation

 is highly non-linear and a simple iteration procedure does not converge.
-Moreover, in particular for values $\Delta(k)\ll \EF$, the integrand is narrowly peaked at the Fermi momentum and an adaptive mesh is necessary to reach a reliable numerical accuracy.
-Above,
+For values $\Delta(k)\ll \EF$, the integrand is narrowly peaked at the Fermi momentum and an adaptive mesh is necessary to reach a reliable numerical accuracy.
+Above, we have introduced the angular average

 A very rapidly converging algorithm is as follows: Consider the generalized eigenvalue problem

 To shorten the equations, let

 The problem can be mapped to a regular symmetric eigenvalue problem by defining